Skillz (company): Software

 The Skillz platform integrates into mobile games to provide esports-related features.
 Skillz facilitates matching players with one another based on their skill levels.
 Players can also record or stream their games via the platform.
-Skillz currently has 18 million users registered on the platform, around 13,000 developer partners, and runs around two million tournaments per day for games such as Solitaire Cube, Bubble Shooter, and Dominoes.
+Skillz currently has 30 million users registered on the platform, around 14,000 developer partners.
+As such, Skillz has hosted a billion of tournaments.
+On a daily basis, Skillz runs two million tournaments per day for games such as Solitaire Cube, Bubble Shooter, and Dominoes.
 Skillz has hosted over 800 million tournaments.
 Of its users, roughly half are men and half are women.

 Games

-There are games that have the Skillz multiplayer platform integrated onto them.
-Tether Studios is one such developer of Skillz games, which used the Skillz platform to add a cash-rewarded competition element to their Solitaire Cube game.
-Another game that uses Skillz is Outplay's Bubble Shooter League.
+There are over 800 games of various genres games that have the Skillz multiplayer platform integrated onto them.
+Tether Studios is one such developer of Skillz games, which uses the Skillz platform to add a cash-rewarded competition element to their Solitaire Cube game, leading to increased player retention.
+Another game studio on the Skillz platform is Big Run, with games such as Big Cooking and Blackout Bingo.

+Mergers & Acquisitions

+In August 2020, Skillz and Flying Eagle Acquisition Corp., a publicly traded special purpose acquisition company, merged a business combination that resulted in Skillz becoming a publicly listed company.

+In June 2021, Skillz acquired for $150 million Aarki, a technology-driven marketing platform, to create an integrated esports advertising platform.
+Aarki’s demand-side platform was reaching 465 million monthly active users before being acquired by Skillz.

+Exit Games

+In August 2021, Skillz acquired a minority stake in Exit Games for $50 million.

+Founded in 2004, Hamburg-based Exit Games created a real-time multiplayer and cloud service called Photon used by developers for creating and hosting real-time multiplayer games.
+Photon also partners with EA, Square Enix and Ubisoft, and has 24 million users.
+Photon engine will be used by Skillz to power its platform and esports tournaments.